Archive | December, 2020

 Every once and a while something creative and unique crosses our path that makes us go, yes!
 Love this!
 Taste of Main is one of those.
 What is it exactly?
 Taste of Main is a not-for-profit run by university students currently living across the country who grew up near Main Street.
 They wanted to do something to give back this holiday season.
 They’ve pooled their talents and reached out to partner with Main Street businesses to offer locally-sourced charcuterie boards to be delivered as gifts.
 They have curated appetizers from a number of Main Street businesses including Swiss Bakery, Goldilocks Bakeshop, Main Street Honey Shoppe, Chef Claire’s, Jasmine Mediterranean Foods, Fine Delectables Charcuterie and Innocent Ice Cream to name a few.
 Their boards include pastries, breads, cheeses, dips, and spreads.
 It should be noted vegan and gluten free boards are available.
 Taste of Main has been designed to bring exposure to the local businesses they love and offer support during these difficult times.
 90% of the proceeds are divided between the 10-15 businesses they have partnered with and added bonus is 10% of the funds go to the Vancouver Food Bank.
 Pre-orders are now available until December 17th.
 Deliveries and/or COVID-safe pickups will be made on December 23rd.
 Cost is $75.
 To place your order, visit Taste of Main.

 With Christmas coming we thought it was time to update our Our Favourite East Van Bakeries.
-Personally, I think a sugar coma will help us get through the holidays this year.
-Although in theory, you may have more time to bake, but will you?
-If you haven’t mastered the art, or some say science of baking, good news, you have lots of great local options.
+Although in theory, you may have some time to bake, but will you?
+If you haven’t mastered the art, or some say science of baking, good news, you have lots of great options to pick up baked goods in East Van.
 Whether you are craving an Italian pannetone, a German stollen, cheesecake or Christmas cookies, you will be sure to find it locally.
-Get ready, we’ve set out a long list.
-Coming from a line of bakers, sourcing out great bakeries just comes natural.
-Enjoy.
+We’d like to add we’ve lost a few bakeries in recent years, so we encourage you to support the ones still here and the new ones that have popped up.
+Now get ready, we’ve set out a long list.
+Enjoy!

 On The Drive, but tucked away every so slight in the Il Mercato building at 1st and Commercial is the Bench Bakehouse.
-You will see it easily enough at the entrance to the Super Valu.
 They have a great selection of naturally leavened breads and French inspired pastries.
-If you are looking for some family fun this holiday season, they also have on hand some DIY Gingerbread House and Gingerbread Men Kits.
+For the holiday season, you can expect to find gingerbread men, shortbread, macaroons, biscotti, ginger almond crisp, Pfeffernusse along with Stollen and fruit cake.

 This Italian bakery makes one of our favourite things, St. Honore cakes.
 Others may try and imitate, but personally we think theirs is hands down the best.
 Why accept imitation, as they say.
 They also carry an amazing selection of dessert items.

 This sweet shop, literally and figuratively is run by the lovely Fanny Bay, who is a self taught baker and cookbook author.
-The shop is new to The Drive as of June 2019 and her loyal followers have shown lots of love during the pandemic.
+The shop came to the Drive in June 2019 and her loyal followers have shown lots of love over the years.
 Fanny is known for her signature cheesecakes, shortbread cookies and modern buttercream cakes.
 If you are looking for a delish gift, she is also offering Holiday Cookie Gift Boxes (as pictured above).

 This spot is just one block West of Commercial Drive and is most certainly a favourite go to spot for two things.
 One is Ginger Snaps and the second is pie.
 They generally have small and large pies on hand and on Fridays pie is 25% off which means, get their early or they will be all gone.
 They do have a wide range of sweet and savoury items including delish scones.
 This East Van staple has been a part of the community for over 40 years.